bentoml/BentoVLLM/README.md

         print(response)
 ```

+**Note**: This Service uses the `@openai_endpoints` decorator to set up OpenAI-compatible endpoints.
+This means your client can interact with the backend Service (in this case, the VLLM class) as if they were communicating directly with OpenAI's API.
+This [utility](https://github.com/bentoml/BentoVLLM/tree/main/bentovllm_openai) does not affect your BentoML Service code, and you can use it for other LLMs as well.

 For detailed explanations of the Service code, see [vLLM inference](https://docs.bentoml.org/en/latest/use-cases/large-language-models/vllm.html).

 ## Deploy to BentoCloud

 After the Service is ready, you can deploy the application to BentoCloud for better management and scalability.
 [Sign up](https://www.bentoml.com/) if you haven't got a BentoCloud account.

-Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/latest/bentocloud/how-tos/manage-access-token.html), set your Hugging Face access token in ``bentofile.yaml``, then run the following command to deploy it.
+Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/latest/bentocloud/how-tos/manage-access-token.html), then run the following command to deploy it.

 ```bash
 bentoml deploy .